 Here are many artifacts that belong to the bygone era of Pondicherry.
 The relics of the Chola, Pallava and the Vijaynagar periods trace the history of this place.

 A ten-minute drive to the north of the town brings one to these virgin sands.
-The ambience is well captured in its name.
+The ambiance is well captured in its name.
 One can touch the calm.
-This place is ideal for a quick dip, a touch of the sun and a cool reprieve in the shade.
+This place is ideal for a quick dip, a touch of the sun, and a cool reprieve in the shade..,

 By Air: Nearest airport from Pondicherry is Chennai 162 km.
-One can take flights for most of the important Indian cities many places abroad Chennai International Airport.
+One can take flights for most of the important Indian cities and many places worldwide from Chennai International Airport.

 By Rail: Pondicherry is connected through a meter gauge railway line with Villupuram.
 There is only one railway station between Pondicherry and Villupuram i.e. Villianur.
 Most people generally do not prefer trains and take buses instead.

 By Road: Pondicherry is well connected to most of the major towns of southern India by road.
-Buses ply between Pondicherry and Chennai regularly as well as for other important cities of this region
+Buses run between Pondicherry and Chennai regularly as well as for other important cities of Tamil Nadu.